-1.21.7 Zones for Coaches (7FC)
+1.21.7 Zones for Coaches (ZFC)

-- The Organising Committee may set up a ZFC or ZFCs, clearly marked as such, for any discipline adjacent to the FOP, and in the tribune. - All coaches in the ZFC must wear national uniform according to Article 1.22.2: - iii) The number of coaches from any NF within a ZFC must not exceed the number pentathletes from that NF competing in the discipline in question.
+- The Organising Committee may set up a ZFC or ZFCs, clearly marked as such, for any discipline adjacent to the FOP, and in the tribune. - ii) All coaches in the ZFC must wear national uniform according to Art.
+1.22.2. - iii) The number of coaches from any NF within a ZFC must not exceed the number of pentathletes from that NF competing in the discipline in question.